netidx/netidx-book/src/complete_system.md

 it's built with Gtk+ in Rust it's primarially a desktop application, though I have tested it on the pinephone under phosh, and even made a few changes to improve touch support.
-I will test it on the librem 5 when mine arrives.
-It's on my list to build it on windows and MacOS, neither of which I anticipate being a problem.
+I will test it on the librem 5 when mine arrives, and it's on my list to build it on windows and MacOS.
 Android, and especially iOS versions will not happen, unless someone else wants to step up.

+## Wrapping Up

+In this chapter we saw how an application can be designed more or less from the start to communicate with the outside world using netidx.
+We didn't cover the opportunities for scripting our solar installation now that we can control it using netidx, but we certainly could do any of the nice things we did in the last chapter.
+Instead we saw how we could build a pretty nice looking and functional gui using browser custom views, and we got an introduction to the formula language.
+I want to point out that with our design having a gui in no way alters our ability to script and manipulate the system programatically.
+It's important to recognize that building a bespoke system with a gui as complex as the browser view we built AND making it scriptable over the network in a discoverable, secure, and performant way is not an easy task, and usually isn't worth doing.
+However by using netidx we got it all for free, all we had to do was make our problem fit into netidxs' data model.

+One day I was reflecting on the browser after I had been working on it for many weeks, and it occurred to me that it is essentially implementing a distributed verion of the model view controller paradigm.
+The netidx data model is the model, the view is the widget tree and the layout properties, and the controller is the formula language expressions embedded in each widget.
+However in this version of MVC we get to reuse the model over the network, and it need not even run on the same computer, and I think that's pretty cool.